Following is the 9th class computer notes for unit 1 according to the Federal Board of Intermediate and Secondary Education (FBISE)

 d) Sending data in both directions simultaneously

-xiii.
+xiv.
 In which network topology is data transmission unidirectional, like radio or television broadcasts?

 a) Star Topology